PSBP-Library/psbp-library.github.io/index.md

 h6:before { counter-increment: h6counter; content: counter(h2counter) "." counter(h3counter) "." counter(h4counter) "." counter(h5counter) "." counter(h6counter) ".\0000a0\0000a0"; }
 </style>

+# WARNING

+This development branch is provided for those who want to follow up the development of the library more closely.

+Code and documentation may not be in sync, but the code should work.

 # Program Specification Based Programming

 This document describes `PSBP`, a `Scala 3` library for *Program Specification Based Programming*.